 10. Pursue translation quality

 The best part of working with a trusted translation partner is knowing you’re getting quality results.
 Translation quality is key to the way people perceive your brand in other markets.
-From the initial project setup to your choice of translators to testing and QA, you can achieve superior standards by:
+From the initial project setup to your choice of translators to quality assurance, you can achieve superior standards by:

 Launch with confidence